Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * AT:"PPPRhbRtc" means CNC 5 axis with B axis on head and C on table
 * AT:"RRRRp" means 4 axis palletized
 * AT:"RRRRpR" means 4 axis palletized with 4th actuator

+There is a separate document, explaining the robot types and their specifics.

 **DH: Ajoint:d:theta:a:alpha:home:minangle:maxangle**